Web notes: Identifying web notes

 A currency note that was printed on a web press (referred to as a web note) can be identified by two distinct characteristics.

 The following images illustrate the differences.
 The top note in each image is a web note; the bottom note is sheetfed.

-The red box indicates the faceplate number on a web note, which is near the bottom right corner, where the blue boxes indicate the faceplate number in the bottom right corner and a position indicator number in the upper left corner on a sheet-fed note.
+The red box indicates the faceplate number on a web note, which is near the bottom right corner, while blue boxes indicate the faceplate number, in the bottom right corner, and a position indicator number, in the upper left corner, on a sheet-fed note.
 Also, on sheetfed notes, the plate numbers are preceded by a letter.

 On the web note, the backplate number is just to the side of TRUST in the motto IN GOD WE TRUST (red box).
 On the sheetfed note, the backplate number is to the lower right corner of the central white space (blue box).

 Web notes were made for three series of dollar bills.